LatentActionPretraining/LAPA/README.md

 ```
 We ran the experiments with 4 80GB-A100 GPUs.
 To change the number of GPUs being used, change the second index of `--mesh_dim` in the script to the number of GPUs.

-For fine-tuning on SIMPLER rollout trajectories (100 trajectories), run the following command:
+For fine-tuning on SIMPLER rollout trajectories (100 trajecories), run the following command:
 ```bash
 ./scripts/finetune_simpler.sh
 ```